-Cody Fisher stab death nightclub a 'risk to public'
+Cody Fisher stab death nightclub loses licence

 - Published

-Allowing a nightclub where a footballer was killed to stay open would pose "terrifying" risks to public safety, a meeting on its future has heard.
+A nightclub where a footballer was stabbed to death on the dance floor has lost its licence amid fears it posed "terrifying" risks to public safety.

-Cody Fisher was fatally stabbed at the Crane venue in Digbeth, Birmingham, on Boxing Day (26 December).
+Cody Fisher was killed at the Crane venue in Digbeth, Birmingham, on Boxing Day (26 December).

-Police are asking the council to permanently revoke the licence.
+Police had asked the council to revoke the licence permanently, citing drugs misuse as well as security concerns.

-There was widespread drug use at Crane on the night Mr Fisher died, leading to three people needing medical help, police told councillors.
+On the night Mr Fisher died, three people needed medical help due to drugs, police told a licensing hearing.

-Evidence from several bodies is being considered by a licensing committee.
+Evidence from several bodies was considered by a licensing committee on Tuesday.

-It has been hearing submissions about what action to take, if any, including revoking, suspending or modifying the licence, after it was initially suspended on 30 December following Mr Fisher's death.
+A licence suspension which came into force on 30 December remains in place pending any appeal against the finding to revoke.

-Representations from the club's operators, and some from police, have been held in private ahead of a decision, although a spokesperson for the venue's case said revoking the licence would be "wholly inappropriate".
+Representations on behalf of the club were held in private but ahead of the council's decision, a spokesperson had said revoking the licence would be "wholly inappropriate".

-Three men have been charged with murdering the 23-year-old school sports coach from Redditch, Worcestershire, who played for non-league Stratford Town.
+Three men have been charged with murdering 23-year-old Mr Fisher, a sports coach from Redditch, Worcestershire, who played for non-league Stratford Town.

-Gary Grant, representing the West Midlands force in a public portion of Tuesday's hearing, urged councillors to revoke the licence, saying the venue posed a "grave risk" to public safety and of crime and disorder.
+Gary Grant, representing the West Midlands force in a public portion of Tuesday's hearing, urged councillors to pull the licence, saying the venue posed a "grave risk" to public safety and also of crime and disorder.

 Door searches were "inconsistent or haphazard", he told the committee, and, citing bags of white powder, added there was "blatant and widespread" use of drugs.

-The meeting heard that video footage from the night in question showed a person inhaling from a balloon believed to contain nitrous oxide, regardless of a police presence following the stabbing.
+The meeting heard that video footage from the night in question showed a person inhaling from a balloon believed to contain nitrous oxide, regardless of a police presence that emerged following the stabbing.

 Council enforcement officer Shaid Ali told members the terms of the licence required the venue to have a zero-tolerance policy on drugs, adding "it's quite clear its policy wasn't being enforced".

-Barrister Nicholas Leviseur for Damian Eston, director of Digital Arts Media Ltd which operates Crane, told the hearing the revocation of the licence was "wholly inappropriate in this case".
+Before the committee passed judgment, barrister Nicholas Leviseur for Damian Eston, director of Digital Arts Media Ltd which operated Crane, told the hearing the revocation of the licence was "wholly inappropriate in this case".

-He said he would not comment further on "what led to the tragic loss" of Mr Fisher as their evidence had been set out in private sessions.
+He said he would not comment further on "what led to the tragic loss" of Mr Fisher as his client's evidence had been set out in private sessions.

 Mr Grant said checks on CCTV from Boxing Day revealed three customers "had to be carried out by friends or staff" because of drug use, including a woman who was described as "dribbling out of her mouth, barely breathing".